rrovetto/Orbital-Space-Ontology-Project/README.md

 ## Status
 * In-progress, subject-to-revision.
 Independently pursued by author since inception in 2011, but actively open to formal partnerships and support.
-* **Needs Formal Support:** the project needs funding, formal work collaborations, and a stable development environment.
+* **Needs Formal Support:** financial, educational, and technical support needed.
+The project needs funding, formal work collaborations, and a stable development environment.
 As unfunded work, donations or sponsors are welcome.
 Employment or PhD study options to sustainably realize the project vision are desired.
 These opportunities are needed for the author to continue development in a sustainable, protected, mentored, and learning environment.
 Please [contact](https://ontospace.wordpress.com/contact) if you can help.

 ## Support the project - How you can help
 * If you find value in this project, please [Donate Here](https://tinyurl.com/y9qegjsh) or [Here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
 Or click the pink heart 'Sponsor' button at the top of the page.